WeAreAllAmazingPeople/SwitchSecureHomeMadeSecurity/README.md

     - the JWT token must be signed with `GoGoSwitchfully` using the HMAC256/HS256 algorithm.
     - `"role"` can have value `"ADMIN"` or `"CUSTOMER"`.
  - https://en.wikipedia.org/wiki/JSON_Web_Token

+## Notes
+The fact that this security library has a dependency on Swagger/SpringDoc ... well that is a big red flag!
+It works, but it is not perfect.